komo1iddin/advanced-next-system-offer/app/components/forms/README.md

 3. **FormModal**: A combination of FormBase and ModalBase for the common pattern of forms within modals
 4. **useFormMode**: A utility hook for handling consistent text and behavior for create/edit forms
 5. **Standardized Form Fields**: Reusable form field components for common input types
+6. **Validation Library**: Reusable validation patterns and schemas using Zod

 ## Components